macchiato32/rsschool-cv/README.md

 # rsschool-cv
-Well that is a CV [rsschool-cv](https://macchiato32.github.io/rsschool-cv/cv)
+This is the link to the CV:
+[rsschool-cv](https://macchiato32.github.io/rsschool-cv/cv)